limoka/CommonAPI/Staging/README.md

 - Picker Extension tool allows to extend behavior of Item and Recipe pickers.
 For example use any filter defined by a function.
 - Support translation for at least for English, Chinese and Franch by using String Protos

+Full list of modules and other utilities can be found [here](https://github.com/kremnev8/CommonAPI/wiki).
 More will come in the future.
 If want write your own module and add it to the list you can open a Pull Request.
 Contrubitions are welcome.

 # Installation